“I am a freak… and if you saw me you’d faint”

 “It’s hearing powers are phenomenal.
 It is no use whispering.
 It detects the whisper 15-20 feet away, tells you that you are whispering, and repeats exactly what one has said.”

 By this time, the creature had become a veritable member of the family and carried the name Gef (he told the family it was pronounced “Jeff”).
-Gef flatly told the family that the past few months had been a joke.
-He claimed that he had been able to speak all along and that he only pretended to make noises in order to ease his way into the family’s trust.
+Gef flatly admitted that the past few months had been a joke.
+He claimed that he had been able to speak all along and that he only pretended to make noises to ease his way into the family’s trust.

 The family learns more about Gef